 Collection accounts are another type of account that may appear on your credit report, but it’s better if you don’t have experience with collections since they hurt your credit score.

-Having experience with different types of credit shows that you can handle various types of credit obligations.
+Having experience with different types of credit shows you can handle various types of credit obligations.
 Being able to manage a mortgage is a much different type of responsibility than managing a credit card or even an auto loan.
 The FICO score even considers people who have no experience with credit cards as riskier borrowers.
 If you only have installment loans on your credit report, adding a credit card can help boost your credit score.

 Warning About Opening New Accounts